martingehrke/finance/behavior.md

 # Behavior
 We have met the enemy and he is us.
 Conquering your behavior is a must for the successful investor.

+**REA** [Thinking, Fans and Slow](http://smile.amazon.com/Thinking-Fast-Slow-Daniel-Kahneman) by the Noble Prize winner Daniel Kahneman.
+It will come up again and again as you read about Behavior Finance.

 ## Links
 * Bogleheads wiki on [Behavior Pitfalls](https://www.bogleheads.org/wiki/Behavioral_pitfalls)
 * Investopedia on [Understanding Investor Behavior](http://www.investopedia.com/articles/05/032905.asp)